 • In a separate bowl, whisk together oat flour, protein powder, baking powder, baking soda, cinnamon, and salt.

-• Pour the wet mixture into the dry mixture and gently fold until just combined.
-Do not overmix.
+• Fold the dry ingredients into the wet mixture until just combined—do not overmix.

-• Fill muffin cups 2/3 full with batter.
+• Fill each muffin cup 2/3 full with batter.

-• Bake for 18–22 minutes or until a toothpick inserted in the center comes out clean.
+• Bake for 18-22 minutes, or until a toothpick inserted comes out clean or with a few moist crumbs.

-• Cool in the pan for 5 minutes before transferring to a wire rack.
+• Cool in pan for 5 minutes, then transfer muffins to a wire rack to cool completely.

 Notes